safdar-azeem/vlite3/docs/2-advance-components/Charts.md

 ## PieChart

-A pie or donut chart with animated arc draw, explode-on-hover effect, optional center content, and a fully interactive legend.
+A pie or donut chart with animated arc draw, explode-on-hover effect, optional center content, and an interactive legend.

 ### Basic Usage